-Most of the Western world's library cataloguing, entity relationship modelling between documents and coding standards are national expressions of international standards with Library of Congress and Online Computer Library Center, inc. (OCLC - formerly Ohio College Library Center), a not-forprofit research and development organisation, historically functioning as the primus inter pares in the international development.
-Library cataloguing is changing these years with new standards emerging, but the traditional picture of national cataloguing rules congruent with the Angle American Cataloging Rules (AACR), national adherence to the Functional Requirements of Bibliographic Records (FRBR) E/R-model and national Machine Readable Cataloging standards such as DanMARC, FinMarc etc. being interioperable with the international UNIMARC is still the dominant one.
+Most of the Western world's library cataloguing, entity relationship modelling between documents and coding standards are national expressions of international standards with Library of Congress and Online Computer Library Center, inc. (OCLC - formerly Ohio College Library Center), a not-for-profit research and development organisation, historically functioning as the primus inter pares in the international development.
+Library cataloguing has changed in recent years with new standards emerging, but the traditional picture of national cataloguing rules congruent with the Anglo American Cataloging Rules (AACR), national adherence to the Functional Requirements of Bibliographic Records (FRBR) E/R-model and national Machine Readable Cataloging standards such as DanMARC, FinMarc etc. being interoperable with the international UNIMARC, is still predominant.